descope/descope-kotlin/README.md

 # Descope SDK for Android

-The Descope SDK for for Android provides convenient access to the Descope user management and authentication APIs for applications written for Android.
+The Descope SDK for Android provides convenient access to the Descope user management and authentication APIs for applications written for Android.
 You can read more on the [Descope Website](https://descope.com).